LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing.rst

     4. the plasma-wetted part of the target must consist of at least two (2) wall elements.

-In the C-Mod example only the first condition is satisfied.
-Therefore, a short segment needs to be added.
+In the C-Mod case first condition is not satisfied, therefore, a short segment needs to be added.
 To add the short segments change the assignment of the middle mouse button to `"Split element"`, and then click on the vertical segment just above the target, which adds a point on the wall and creates a new segment.
 Avoid making very short segments, which can cause problems for the triangle